-The group formerly known as the System Operations Section has been reorganized as part of the Electric Engineering Section.
+The System Operations Section is part of the Electric Engineering Section.
 This group is responsible for the operation of a 24/7 system operations control center and is comprised of the System Operators Crew Leader and the Operators.

 Transmission & Distribution Section - Transmission & Distribution constructs, operates, and maintains the overhead and underground electric systems and fiber optic communication facilities.
 This section installs and maintains all electric metering, as well as street and security lighting.
 This section also investigates and resolves customers' power supply problems and oversees the work of tree trimming contractors.